 Nicoll has been representing Canada in World Cup competition since December 1999, just a couple of years after she first made the switch to snowboard from skiing.
-Heading into the 2013-14 season she had eight World Cup podiums to her credit and had twice finished fourth in the overall World Cup standings for halfpipe (2004-05 and 2009-10).
-Another highlight of the most recent Olympic season was her fourth place finish at the 2010 Winter X Games Europe.
+She has eight World Cup podiums to her credit and twice finished fourth in the overall World Cup standings for halfpipe (2004-05 and 2009-10).
+Another career highlight was her fourth-place finish at the 2010 Winter X Games Europe.
 Nicoll has always had a drive to make it to the next competition.
 That was especially important after she fell during the opening round of competition at Turin 2006.
 She finished 27th and knew that she needed to return to the Olympic Games.
 She made her fourth Olympic appearance at PyeongChang 2018.

-FIS World Championships: 2013 – 14th (HP); 2011 – 8th (HP); 2009 – 20th (HP); 2007 - 11th (HP); 2005 – 10th (HP); 2003 – 19th (HP)
+FIS World Championships: 2017 – 16th (HP); 2013 – 14th (HP); 2011 – 8th (HP); 2009 – 20th (HP); 2007 - 11th (HP); 2005 – 10th (HP); 2003 – 19th (HP)